-With the CIRCA5000 JISA, parents can choose to invest in companies from three themes – people, planet or people AND planet – at a risk level they feel comfortable with and from just £5.
+With the CIRCA5000 JISA, parents can choose to invest in companies from five themes (or invest in all of them) – Green Energy & Technology, Sustainable Food & Biodiversity, Clean Water & Waste, Social & Economic Empowerment, or Health & Wellbeing – at a risk level they feel comfortable with and from just £5.

 CIRCA5000 is a certified B Corp, which means it is committed to positive social and environmental performance, public transparency, and legal accountability.

 The platform selects global stocks and shares, bonds and cash across the financial markets to ensure that investors’ money is going into the top companies making an impact in the world.
 For every referral CIRCA5000 receives from an existing investor, it plants a tree through One Tree Planted.

 CIRCA5000 uses passive Exchange Traded Funds (ETFs) – otherwise known as index trackers – to invest across markets.
 As these funds are not ‘actively’ managed, it makes them comparatively cheap to run.
 However, the flipside of this plus is that it’s harder to achieve a high degree of positive impact, compared with funds that have managers that actively stock pick the right companies.